Last updated on July 1st, 2026

 Activities: Swimming, laying out, bodyboarding, and snorkeling

-Keawakapu Beach is definitely one of our favorites in the Kihei area!
-The beach is nice and long, so it doesn’t get too crowded, especially as you go south on the beach.
+Keawakapu Beach is definitely one of our favorite beaches on Maui in the Kihei area!
+The beach is nice and long, so it doesn’t get too crowded.
+Especially as you go south on the beach.

 The beach is great for almost any activity you can think of and you can rent stand up paddle boards, kayaks, and snorkel gear from the Mana Kai hotel.
 But what we have loved doing at the beach is watching the sunset!
 You have an amazing view of Lanai as the sun goes down and on the northern corner there is a super picturesque palm tree for sunset photos.